mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 **React (Library) Example:**

-👉 Key Idea: You are in control
+👉 Key Idea: You are in control.

 -> With a library (like React), you call it whenever you need it.
 -> You decide what happens and when.
 -> React only provides the tools (components, hooks, rendering).
 -> As a developer, you choose which tools to use based on your use case.

-**One-liner**  React = You control the flow, React supports you with tools.
+⚡One-liner  React = You control the flow, React supports you with tools.

 ```js